Lacretia Dye, Ph.D., LPCC, NCC, PSC

 As commander, she leads more than 120 reservist and full-time Illinois Air National Guardsmen.
 She established and owns LINE-X with her husband.
 The company has a co-op with Limestone High School students for a work-study program.

 O’Bryan is a member of the National Guard Association of Illinois and served as a board member and director.
 She is also a member of the National Guard Association of the United States, the Reserved Officers Association and the Academy of Military Science Alumni Association as well as an active member of Phi Kappa Phi Honor Society.

-She volunteers time and financial support to the South Side Mission, Relay for Life, Susan Komen Foundation, in addition to being a member of the American Legion Post 323 and tutoring children.
+She volunteers time and financial support to the South Side Mission, Relay for Life and Susan G. Komen for the Cure, in addition to being a member of the American Legion Post 323 and tutoring children.
 Lt.
 Col. O’Bryan also has an extensive education, award and promotion background.

 Degree/Graduation year: M.A. in Community Agency Counseling, 1998